OpenActTextDev/RegressionSpanish/README.md

 Here are the instructions given to ChapGPT for the conversion from latex to R markdown.

 >The following is part of latex file.
 Please translate this into R markdown.
+Please use `$` for inline equations and `$$` for other equations, consistent with MathJax format.
+Use MathJax for rendering the mathematical expression.
+This is conversion ("translation") only - no additional interpretations.